 Only 200 people can call it home and George Orwell, who stayed there while he wrote '1984', described the west coast Isle of Jura as a most 'un-get-at-able place".

 Using "Jim" their traditional Portuguese copper still.
-Leaves, needles, cones, seeds and roots are added to the pot along with neutral spirit and soft, crystal clear spring water from the hills of Ardlussa.
-Flowers and petals go in a basket that sits above the pot; their flavours and aromas are released into the vapour as it passes.
+Leaves, needles, cones, seeds, and roots are added to the pot along with neutral spirit and soft, crystal-clear spring water from the hills of Ardlussa.
+Flowers and petals go in a basket that sits above the pot; their flavours and aromas are released into the vapor as it passes.

 This mix is then warmed using a bain-marie and gently distilled over the course of a day.